Welcome to your Complete Guide to Hiking the Quilotoa Loop.

 We hiked what we call the “Classic” loop: starting in Sigchos and ending with the spectacular views of the crater lake in Quilotoa, and hitting Isinlivi and Chugchilán on the way.
 Below is a complete step-by-step guide to help you not get lost on the way!
 It can also be used to help you gauge how much time each leg of the hike should take.

 If you haven’t already, check out our Quilotoa Loop Overview post first to see what the hike’s all about.
-If you’re ready to go, scroll down for our directions.
+If you’re ready to go, scroll down for our exact, step by step directions.
 Happy hiking!

 - Make sure you have maps.me and our directions easily accessible on your phone.
 All of our map screenshots are from the app maps.me, and we found this offline map app invaluable.
 Downloading a pdf version of the directions below to your phone will allow you to access them throughout your hike.
 Often there are markers and signs marking the path, but when there wasn’t we were definitely happy we had maps.me and directions!

 - Read our Quilotoa Loop Overview post for info on what to bring and what to leave behind.
-You’ll definitely only want to bring a small pack, and leave your big one in Latacunga.
+You’ll definitely only want to bring a small pack, and leave your big bags in the nearby city of Latacunga.
 That post also outlines how much food you’ll want to bring!